-1. Tap = in the top-right corner of the screen to open the system tool bar.
+1. Tap in the top-right corner of the screen to open the system tool bar.

-2. Drag the slider to change the brightness/contrast on the brightness control is or contrast control .
+2. Drag the slider to change the brightness/contrast on the brightness control or contrast control or control or control or contrast control or contro